felamaslen/survey/README.md

 * `npm start` to run the web server
 * The app can then be accessed at `localhost:8080`

+Note: you must have `npm` and `nodejs` installed.
+On Ubuntu and possibly other systems, there is an issue with `nodejs` being run as `node`, which is fixed by symlinking `/usr/bin/nodejs` to `/usr/bin/node`.

 ### Tools used:
 * Node.js with express for the web server
 * Gulp for building the client app and initiating Express